getsentry/sentry-react-native/docs/index.rst

 React Native
 ============

 This is the documentation for our beta clients for React-Native.

-.. admonition:: Note

-   This is an early release with various different levels of support.  iOS is best supported if you are also using the native extension and if not we fall back to raven-js' basic react-native support.
+This is an early release with various different levels of support.  iOS is best supported if you are also using the native extension and if not we fall back to pure JavaScript for basic support.

 We would love to get your feedback!

 Installation
 ------------